Riding a Onewheel on the Beach

 onewheel gt on the beach

-Although Onewheels are constructed with a certain level of water resistance, they are not waterproof.
-The first generation, Onewheel Plus and early XR models (pre-4209) suffer most when exposed to water.
-Some riders have reported malfunctions after going through a sizeable puddle.
-The newer models (Pint, Pint X, and GT), however, fare better against water exposure.
-Although Future Motion hasn't explicitly claimed this, several Pint X and GT models are promoted as having an IP65 water-resistant rating.
+While Onewheels are assembled with some degree of water resistance.
+They are by no means waterproof.
+V1, Onewheel Plus and early XR models (pre-4209) are the worst when it comes to water exposure.
+Some riders have reported errors after riding over a large puddle.
+Newer boards (Pint, Pint X and GT) are better with water exposure.
+I have not found where Future Motion has stated this but several Pint X and GT models are advertised as having an IP65 water resistant rating.

 One wheel not pint x salt water riding beach kid